The Ultimate Guide to Verbier

-Verbier is one of Europe’s top ski resorts and has an extensive array of accommodation to offer.
+As one of Europe's top resorts, it is no surprise that Verbier luxury chalets are amongst the best in the world.
 Located a few metres from the Place Centrale, Apartment Hickory is a self-catered apartment and is great for families, providing easy access to both the town and slopes.
-At just a five minute drive from the centre of the village and lift stations, Chalet Nyumba also provides a fantastic base for families.
+At just a five-minute drive from the centre of the village and lift stations, Chalet Nyumba also provides a fantastic base for families.

 One of the most popular rental properties of the resort is The Lodge, owned by none other than Sir Richard Branson.No.14 Verbier is a favourite choice for large groups who want a luxury chalet with great service in an ideal location.

 For a secluded location, Chalet Spa is often described as one of the best chalets in the world.
 Complete with a swimming pool, sauna, hot tub and steam room, this property is the perfect place to detox.
 If you are looking for a ski-in/ski-out property, Chalet Mowgli is situated right next to the Le Rouge piste, and its sunny location offers breathtaking views of Mont Rogneux and Petit Combin.

 Where to Eat & Drink in VerbierRestaurant Guide to Verbier